 What to Expect

-Leeds Airport has a single terminal that primarily handles low-cost and seasonal European flights.
+Leeds Airport (code: LBA) has a single terminal that primarily handles low-cost and seasonal European flights.
 Facilities are clean and basic, with a few eateries and shops, but none are open 24 hours, so plan ahead if you’re staying the night.
 Free WiFi helps pass the time.
 For added comfort while you wait, economy class passengers can pay to enter three airport lounges.
 See Airport Lounges in the airport guide below for location and access information.

 Where to Sleep